 Is an Everest Base Camp Trek Worth It?

 Yes, we are confident it is.
-The trek from Tigris challenging and interesting, full of small Tibetan villages and difficult-to-come-by Tibetan scenery along the way.
+The trek from Tigris is challenging and interesting, full of small Tibetan villages and difficult-to-come-by Tibetan scenery along the way.
 You’ll have a chance to understand and experience the original nomadic Tibetan way of life on the roof of the world.

 The main highlights of this trek are Rongbuk Monastery and Everest Base Camp.
 Located at an altitude of 4,980 meters (16,338 ft), Rongbuk Monastery is renowned as the highest Buddhist temple in the world.
 The 120-year-old temple is the holy focal point of Sherpas who live in the mountains around Mount Everest.